 Now I enjoy seeing people, and they can’t get over how much weight I’ve lost.

 Jay loves my new confidence and the fact I don’t slap his hand away when we have a cuddle – I was just so self-conscious about him being able to feel the rolls around my middle.

-I always struggled choosing what to wear, but dropping six dress sizes has made me feel I can showcase my personality through my clothes.
+I always struggled with choosing what to wear, but dropping six dress sizes has made me feel I can showcase my personality through my clothes.
 I don’t worry any more about wearing bright colours that attract attention.
 In fact, I like it!

 People often ask if I feel like a new woman.
 I don’t, because I feel like the person I always was on the inside.
 I used to feel trapped in my body – now I’ve been set free.
 Some people have even said I look a bit like Meghan Markle, which is a huge compliment!